 - A. Cash and Cash Equivalents.
 Cash and cash equivalents include cash on hand, cash in banks, money market accounts and time certificates of deposit with original maturities of three months or less. - B. Restricted Cash and Cash Equivalents.
 Cash and cash equivalents that are restricted to make debt service payments and purchases or enhance learning resources materials and technology are classified as noncurrent assets in the Statement of Net Position. - C. Use of Restricted/Unrestricted Net Position.
 When an expense is incurred for purposes for which both restricted and unrestricted net position are available, the University's policy is to apply restricted net position first. - D. Short-term Investments.
 Short-term investments include time certificates of deposit with original maturities of more than three months, but less than one year. - E. Investments.
-Investments and related investment earnings are reported at fair value using quoted market prices.
+Investments are reported at fair value using quoted market prices.
+Realized and unrealize investment earnings and losses are recorded as non-operating income or loss.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability (i.e., the exit price) in an orderly transaction between market participants at the date as of which the fair value of an asset or liability is determined. - F. Accounts Receivable.
 Accounts receivable consist of tuition and fee charges to students and charges for auxiliary enterprise services provided to students, faculty and staff.
 Accounts receivable also includes amounts due from U.S. Federal agencies for various federal grant awards as well as amounts due from GovGuam for local appropriations.
 Accounts receivable are recorded net of an estimated allowance for doubtful accounts, an amount which management believes will be adequate to absorb possible losses on accounts receivable that may become uncollectible based on evaluations of the collectability of these accounts and prior collection experience.
 The allowance is established through a provision for bad debts charged to expense.
 Bad debts are written off against the allowance using the specific identification method. - G. Due from Government of Guam.
-Due from Government of Guam consists of the remaining balance of legislative annual appropriations and student financial aid funding that have not been received at September 30, 2020 and 2019. - H. Due from the U.S. Federal Government.
+Due from Government of Guam consists of the remaining balance of legislative annual appropriations and student financial aid funding that have not been received.
+At September 30, 2021 and 2020, the University has no uncollected balances from Government of Guam. - H. Due from the U.S. Federal Government.
 Due from the U.S. Federal Government consist of amounts due from the federal government in connection with reimbursement of allowable expenditures made pursuant to the University's grants and contracts. - I. Other Receivables.
 Other receivables consist primarily of auxiliary enterprise services provided to students, faculty, staff, other departments within the University, and to the public.
 Other receivables also include amounts due from the local government or private sources in relation to the performance of grants and contracts.